Tom Brady wins his 7th Super Bowl in his first year with the Buccaneers at age 43 - KRDO

 Brady has won his seventh Super Bowl, extending the mark for the most by any player.
 That total is more than any NFL team, as his former team, the New England Patriots, and the Pittsburgh Steelers each have six.
 It was his 10th Super Bowl appearance, also the most of all time.

+“I’m not making any comparisons,” Brady said when asked where this win ranked.
+“Being down here and experiencing it with this group of guys is — every year is amazing, and this team is world champions forever.
+You can’t take it away from us.
+Thank you guys.
+Thank you all.”

-His performance Sunday was vintage, completing 21 of 29 passes for 201 yards and three touchdowns.
+For the fifth time in his career, Brady was named Super Bowl MVP, the only player to win the honor that many times.
+His performance Sunday was vintage, completing 21 of 29 passes for 201 yards for three touchdowns and had no interceptions.

+Two of those touchdowns were to tight end Rob Gronkowski, who came out of retirement after playing with the Patriots to reunite with Brady.

+Over their years together, the Brady-Gronkowski connection has produced 14 touchdown receptions in the postseason, the most by a quarterback/receiver duo of all time, surpassing Joe Montana and Jerry Rice.

 But it’s not just Brady’s age.
 It’s that’s he doing this with a new team after spending 20 seasons with the Patriots, where he won his first six Super Bowls with head coach Bill Belichick.
 It’s unlikely that kind of combination seen during the Brady-Belichick era will happen again.